 Around Christmas, I see Panettone being sold in every other store.
 I buy two or so for my family and inspite of my being gluten free, enjoy one slice and then pay with upset stomach.
 I never thought of baking my own because I had the impression that it was difficult to make and there are not many gluten free recipes on the web.
 However, when I saw Loretta’s panettone (on google+) I was very impressed and commented on how much I loved it.
 She gave me the link to Elizabeth’s gluten free panettone to try.

 My first two attempts failed miserably.
 Not only were they unappealing, but they were also dry and heavy.
 Yet, I was not dissuaded by my failures.
 I love experimenting and it keeps me little challenged in the kitchen.
 I rolled up my sleeves and decided to make it again.
 I was very careful this time in following each and every step and put to use some of the tips I’ve read on different blogs, particularly Loretta’s recipe.
 I have to say this time I was quite satisfied with the end result.
 The panettone was gluten free light, sliceable, well textured with right amount of sweetness and a delicate aroma of vanilla and citrus.
 It can be kept at room temperature in airtight container for 3-5 days but after third day it starts to get little crumbly.
-The best way I find with all gluten free breads is to wrap them (sliced) in plastic wrap and place it in freezer.
+The best way I find with all gluten free breads is to wrap them (sliced) in plastic wrap and place it in freezer and microwave before eating.

 Before I leave you with the recipe here are some tips that would be helpful, if it’s your first time.
 The process is long, but is rewarding in itself.
 Panettone is made with high gluten (protein) flour which provides structure and stability.
 However gluten free flours are less robust than their wheat counterparts, so do not keep high expectations.
 It may not rise as well as traditional wheat panettone but definitely equals in deliciousness.
 I used Elizabeth’s recipe as a guide with minor changes.